China May new yuan loans stronger than forecast, M2 slowest since mid-1990s

-BEIJING Chinese banks extended more credit than expected in May as home loans expanded even as policymakers struggled to rein in riskier borrowings without dealing a sharp blow to economic growth.
+BEIJING (Reuters) - Chinese banks extended more credit than expected in May as home loans expanded even as policymakers struggled to rein in riskier borrowings without dealing a sharp blow to economic growth.

 As credit conditions tighten in the world's second-largest economy, borrowing costs for companies are rising.
 Banks are raising lending rates, including mortgage rates, and are wary of taking on more exposure to overheated sectors such as property.